 b) One must also avoid

-, unless it is directly related to the issue being
+publishing such data, unless it is directly related to the issue being

 published.